-For the avoidance of doubt, due to the functioning nature of the market, our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standard.
+For the avoidance of doubt, due to the functioning nature of the to 'material valuation uncertainty' as defined by VPS 3 and VF

-This explanatory note has been included to ensure transparency and to provide further insight of the market context under which the valuation opinion was prepared.
+This explanatory note has been included to ensure transparer under which the valuation opinion was prepared.

 1.6.
 General Principles